cstenkamp/MastersThesisText/pandoc_markdown_base/4_0_results.md

 			* kommt accuracy etc von den shallow decision trees für fachbereich close an die vom fb-classifier?
 * Are human categories predictable from our extracted directions?
 	* decision tree performance
+		* Are the results comparable with those of the FB-Classifier?
 		* Do the extracted directions look any good if so (QUALITATIVE) -> \ref{fig:dims_for_fb}
+		  -> vorstellen in den results, interpretieren in discussion.
+		     (also NICHT sagen "psychologie in humanwissenschaften klingt logisch", ABER DARF sagen "mint-fächer klappen besser")
     	* How does a machine classification look
 		  -> \ref{fig:boxes_rechtswis}
 * Is the produced embedding (which is necessarily a loss of information) still adequate?